MCP Server

 client_idautomatically (no user action needed) - Authorization Code + PKCE S256 flow — browser sign-in + MCP consent

-/api/oauth/tokenreturns an access token (scopesmcp+offline_access, bound withaud=https://qanote.app/api/mcp— RFC 8707) and a refresh token- Subsequent requests silently refresh via refresh-token rotation
+/api/oauth/tokenreturns an access token (scopesmcp+offline_access, bound withaud=https://qanote.app/api/mcp— RFC 8707) and a refresh token- Subsequent requests keep the same refresh token and silently renew only the access token

 The "MCP Prompt" button on each issue page copies a prompt that embeds the issue permalink so the LLM can pull the full context with a single resolve_by_url call.